"As many as 85% of those suffering from eating disorders have been victims of sex abuse."

 If you have been a victim of childhood sexual abuse, we offer a Free LENDING LIBRARY to help in your healing process.
-We also have helpful links to Resources and Support Groups on our home page and other pages for you regarding addictions, Eating Disorders, and sexual abuse healing.
-Joshua Childrens Foundation is committed to helping victims of sexual abuse get well.
+We also have helpful links to resources on our home page for you regarding addictions, Eating Disorders, and sexual abuse healing.
+We are committed to helping victims of sexual abuse get well.
 Here is a link to a Crisis Intervention Hotline for helping any child currently being abused.

 Let me relate my personal story with regards to healing from childhood sexual abuse.
 My heart goes out to help others with a similar experience.

 My addiction was Bulimia.
 Common addictions that occur from sexual abuse are Bulimia, Eating Disorders, Anorexia, Alcoholism, Gambling etc. I had Bulimia for 19 years before I discovered this cause of my bulimia.
 I was struggling to get over my Bulimia because I realized the devastating health affects it was having on me.
 I was sleeping 1 or 2 and sometimes 3 days at a time.
 I would wake up, take a shower, and still feel exhausted.
 On my way to leaving the house to get a few things done, I would still feel so exhausted that I would say to myself 'I need a nap for 30 minutes', only to wake up the next day.
 Maybe you are at this point, or something similar.